Mercantile Marine Department

 Mercantile Marine Department, Pakistan is an attached department of Ports and Shipping Wing, Karachi under the Ministry of Ports and Shipping, Government of Pakistan.
 The department was established in 1930 under the Merchant Shipping Act, 1923, which was repealed and replaced with Merchant Shipping Ordinance No. L II of 2001 (Laws relating to Merchant Shipping) in 2001.
 The department is headed by the Principal Officer who is also Registrar of Ships and Superintendent of Light Houses in Pakistan.

-Functions

-Main functions of Mercantile Marine Department, Pakistan (MMD) are appended below: